MYTH: Voters will be turned away if they are wearing campaign apparel.

 MYTH: If a voter does not have a driver’s license, the voter cannot vote.

 FACT: In order to vote at the polls during early voting or on Election Day, you must show a photo and signature identification.
 Acceptable forms of photo identification include: Florida driver license (quickest to process), Florida identification card issued by the Department of Highway, Safety and Motor Vehicles (quickest to process), U.S. passport, Debit or credit card, Military identification, Student identification, Retirement center identification, Neighborhood association identification, or Public assistance identification.
 Identification must be current & valid.
 If your photo identification does not contain your signature, you will be required to show an additional form of identification that provides your signature.
+The voter will be allowed to vote a provisional ballot if they do not have any of the listed identification.

-Please note: I.D. is not required for persons who cast an Vote by Mail ballot.
+Please note: I.D. is not required for persons who cast a Vote by Mail ballot.
 However, the signature on the voter registration database is compared to the signature on the voter’s certificate envelope.
 The two signatures must match.

 MYTH: If your house is under foreclosure, you will not be able to vote.

 FACT: A foreclosure notice does not necessarily mean that a person no longer resides in the home, as people often remain in the home after foreclosure begins and are sometimes able to refinance the home.
 Voters whose homes have been foreclosed, but who remain in their homes may continue to vote in their assigned precinct.
-Voters who have physically moved from their foreclosed residence with no intention of returning to that address may still vote, but should provide a change of address to the supervisor of elections.
+Voters who have physically moved from their foreclosed residence with no intention of returning to that address may still vote but should provide a change of address to the supervisor of elections.
 You must vote in your correct precinct.

 MYTH: If you are a Florida college student, you have to change your permanent residence to your college address.